-We’re currently implementing some big changes to the app with PDAX System Switch.
-One of the newest features are the new wallet addresses to be used for cryptocurrencies previously paired with PHP–and which are now paired with PHPT.
+We've made some big changes to the app with PDAX System Switch.
+One of the newest features are the new wallet addresses for some of the tokens affected by our system upgrades.

 It is important that you are aware of these changes to avoid potentially losing your funds when transferring your cryptocurrencies.